Sunday, March 17, 2013

 "Sixteen Candles" (1984) is a fond look back at the awkwardness of High School.
 The movie really starts to hum when the two sets of grandparents come for a visit.
 In my opinion, they are the main reason to see it.

-"Broadway Danny Rose" (1984) is typical Woody Allen; it starts out slow by picks up speed along the way as a table of comedians at NYC's Carnegie Deli recall talent agent Danny Rose's troubled professional (and personal) life.
+"Broadway Danny Rose" (1984) is typical Woody Allen; it starts out slow but picks up speed along the way as a table of comedians at NYC's Carnegie Deli recall talent agent Danny Rose's troubled professional (and personal) life.

 "The Purple Rose Of Cairo" (1985) was recently covered here, so I'll just repeat myself again: this movie is Woody Allen at his best.